Ant Eggs 101: What They Are and Why They Matter

 • A musty or slightly sour odor in areas where ants are nesting

-The discovery of ant eggs or larvae during cleaning or remodeling is a sure sign it’s time to search for ant control near me.
+The discovery of ant eggs or larvae during cleaning or remodeling is a sure sign that it’s time to search for ant control.

 How Ant Eggs Complicate Pest Control

 If eggs are left undisturbed, new waves of ants will continue to emerge, no matter how many you eliminate on the surface.
-That’s why a strategic, professional approach to pest control is necessary for long-term success.
+That’s why a strategic, professional approach to pest control in Hudson, FL is necessary for long-term success.

 The Importance of Professional Treatment